-PS KENYA’S HIV and TB program uses an evidence-based approach to increase access to affordable, sustainable and high-quality HIV and TB services in the private sector across five strategic areas:
+PS Kenya’s HIV and TB program uses an evidence-based approach to increase access to affordable, sustainable, and high-quality HIV and TB services in the private sector.

-The HIV and TB program works collaboratively with:
+The HIV and TB programs work collaboratively with:

-In response to the existing gap PS Kenya through support of Stop TB Partnership and National TB Program is implementing TB Reach Wave 8 project which has focus to enhance TB active case finding among private providers through public private mix (PPM) initiative.
-The aim of PPM initiative is to improve early TB diagnosis irrespective of where the patients first seek care, in the health system, and to establish mechanisms that allow for efficient and high-quality diagnosis and treatment.
+In response to the existing gap, PS Kenya, through the support of Stop TB Partnership and the National TB Program, is implementing the TB Reach Wave 8 project, which has a focus on enhancing TB active case finding among private providers through the public-private mix (PPM) initiative.
+The aim of the PPM initiative is to improve early TB diagnosis irrespective of where patients first seek care in the health system and to establish mechanisms that allow for efficient and high-quality diagnosis and treatment.

-PS Kenya implemented various social behavior change campaigns to reduce risky sexual practices among at risk and vulnerable populations.
-Evidence-based behavior change communication techniques promotes correct and consistent use of our products and to reduce high-risk behaviors.
-Campaigns are delivered through innovative and appropriate channels to reach those most at risk.
+In PS Kenya, various social behavior change campaigns were implemented to reduce risky sexual practices among at-risk and vulnerable populations.
+Evidence-based behavior change communication techniques promote correct and consistent use of our products and reduce high-risk behaviors.
+Campaigns are delivered through innovative and appropriate channels to reach those most at risk